 - Aphids (Plant Lice) – read Neem Oil For Aphids Feeding On Plants

 - Plant Scale

-When plant pests consume Azadirachtin, it kills them gradually by acting as a growth inhibitor and an appetite suppressor.
+When plant pests consume Azadirachtin, Neem kills these bugs gradually by acting as a growth inhibitor and an appetite suppressor.

 This twofold action causes both failure to molt and starvation.

 This natural substance is effective against above-ground pests when sprayed on plants.